ijleesw/matmul-omp-cuda/OpenMP/README.md

 # Matrix Multiplication in OpenMP

-An OpenMP Implementation of Classical and Strassen Matrix Multiplication.
+An OpenMP implementation of classical and Strassen's matrix multiplication.